Mario-Kozic/dictionary-directory/README.md

 # dictionary-directory
  A dictionary type of program that will return a description of the word we gave it.

-# dictionary-directory
- A dictionary type of program that will return a description of the word we gave it.

  We downloaded json file with our test data.

 # Create python script